 - Don't make assumptions about a person's intellectual or physical abilities based on their appearance.
 Be kind.

 - Don’t define a person by their diagnosis.
-A person deserves to be treated as a person, not as a disorder.
+A person should be treated as a person, not as a disorder.
 Be compassionate.

 - Sometimes autistic people need a little extra time to think about what you're saying before they reply.
 Be patient.

-- Think about how you want to be treated, and treat autistic people the same way.
+- Think about how you like to be treated, and treat autistic people the same way.
 Remember the "Golden Rule."
 Treat others the way you would want to be treated.
 Be empathetic.

-If you are concerned that you or a loved one may be on the autism spectrum, please talk to a health care professional who specializes in care for people with autism, or ask your doctor to refer you to a specialist.
+If you have concerns that you or a loved one may be on the autism spectrum, please talk to a health care professional who specializes in care for people with autism, or ask your doctor to refer you to a specialist.

-Here is a list of materials available from St. Tammany Parish Libraryopens a new window that were written or otherwise produced, in whole or in part, by individuals with autism.
+Here is a list of materials available from St. Tammany Parish Libraryopens a new window that were written or otherwise produced, in whole or in part, by autistic people.

 Here is a list of external websitesopens a new window that have more information about life with autism.